-Last month, I was preparing my public speaking speech at the conference.
-It was stressful and I could not sleep well, because I was imagining how things could go wrong as I forgot about my speech.
+I was planning my conference public speaking speech last month.
+It was stressful, and I couldn’t get a good night’s sleep because I was worried about what could go wrong during my delivery.

-My troubles to prepare my presentation was only mental.
-I want to think of my life as an hourglass.
-I know there are thousands of grains in the top of the hourglass, and they all pass slowly and evenly through the narrow neck in the middle.
-Nothing I could do would make more than one grain of sand pass through this narrow neck without impairing the hourglass.
+My presentation preparation is solely mental.
+I’d want to imagine my life as an hourglass.
+Thousands of grains are in the top of the hourglass, and they all pass through the small neck in the middle slowly and evenly.
+I couldn’t get more than one grain of sand through this small neck without the hourglass becoming clogged.

-When I start in the morning, I have the impression that I have hundreds of tasks that I feel that I must accomplish that day, but if I do not take them one at a time and let them pass through the day slowly and evenly, as do the grains of sand passing through the narrow neck of the hourglass, then I am bound to break my own physical and mental structure.
+When I wake up in the morning, I have the impression that I have hundreds of tasks to complete that day.
+Still, if I don’t accept them one at a time and let them pass through the day gently and evenly, like grains of sand sliding through the hourglass’ narrow neck, I’m going to ruin my own bodily and mental structure.

-I am living in the moment, standing this very second at the meeting place of two eternities, the history that I could not change in the past, and the future I could not predict accurately.
-I could not possibly live in either of those eternities, not even for one split second.
-So I should focus on the only time I can live, which is now.
-I can carry my burden for one day, no matter how hard or sweet it is, till the sun goes down.
-Tomorrow will be a completely new day.
+I’m living in the moment, standing at the crossroads of two eternities: history that I couldn’t change in the past and the future that I couldn’t predict tomorrow.
+I couldn’t possibly exist in either of those aeons, even for a fraction of a second.
+As a result, I should concentrate on the only time I have, which is now.
+I can bear my weight for one day, no matter how difficult or pleasant it is, until the sunsets.
+Tomorrow is going to be a brand new day.

-I could worry less about what everyone thinks of me in the future, taking more risks even if there is a possibility to make me look bad, and testing what I could do at this moment.
-Maybe if I test my self-beliefs and I could be shocked to discover just how accepting others are of my imperfections.
-Maybe I would find that being more vulnerable and authentic at this moment with others increases social connection in the future.
-We tend to feel more comfortable with others who express our common humanity, including acknowledging human imperfections rather than with those who always seem to have it all together because none of us is perfect.
+I could care less about what others think of me in the future, taking more risks even if they would make me appear terrible, and seeing what I’m capable of right now.
+Perhaps if I stretch my self-beliefs, I’ll be surprised to learn how accepting others are of my flaws.
+Possibly being more vulnerable and real with others now will lead to greater social connection in the future.
+We tend to feel more comfortable with people who express our common humanity, including accepting our shortcomings, rather than with those who constantly appear to have it all together because none of us is perfect.

-Living in the moment can be immensely helpful in learning to regulate the intense feelings of rejection and shame, I often feel and the irrational negative thoughts that are floating around constantly in my head.
+Living in the now can be extremely beneficial in learning to moderate the overwhelming feelings of rejection and humiliation.
+I am frequently aware of the irrational negative thoughts that constantly circulate in my mind.